 - Introduction to Human Services (HUSV 101), one unit.

 - Four units, drawn from an approved list of courses each focusing on a different area of competence, to be chosen in consultation with the director of the concentration.
 A student may not take more than two core courses in their major field.
 See detailed list.

 - Two units of supplemental courses, to be chosen in consultation with the director of the concentration.

 Students who have completed the human services concentration may pursue entry level jobs right out of college, or they may go on to graduate school to earn any number of degrees, including an M.S.W. (social work), M.P.H. (public health) or an M.A. or Ph.D. (psychology, counseling).
 Careers in human services include: legal aid and advocacy; social justice; individual, marriage and family therapy; social work; child and family services; health and wellness; non-profit organizations; policy development; community service; and pastoral counseling.

 Albion’s human services concentration, which is selected in addition to an academic major, is designed to allow students to explore their interest in various human service careers, as well as to prepare them for entry-level positions upon graduation and/or for graduate school in human services disciplines.
 Students interested in the helping professions are expected to learn about underrepresented populations, administration and public policy, ethics, and professional practice.
 Human services promote physical and mental health through prevention, outreach, community organizing, and provision of services.
-Although health and human services workers will be employed primarily in applied settings, they may also have opportunities to conduct research that promotes physical and mental health.
+Although human services workers will be employed primarily in applied settings, they may also have opportunities to conduct research that promotes physical and mental health.